paulsumit1993/DailyFeed/README.md

 Now access latest 🗞 from Best News Agencies and 📰 from around the 🌎 👉 at your fingertips 🎉.

 # Features
-- DailyFeed iOS App designed to support iOS 10+.
+- DailyFeed iOS App designed to support iOS 11+.
+- Multiple News providers.
+- Bookmark Articles.
+- Search anything.
+- Dark Mode - iOS 13.

 # Installation
 - Clone this repo.